Litchfield, Maine: History

-Plan of Litchfield, made by James Shurtleff, dated 1794-5.

 Early settlement of Litchfield occurred around the town's many ponds, lakes, and streams.
 The first survey of the town occurred in 1770.
 In 1773, the territory of Litchfield was included in the Kennebec Purchase.
 Litchfield is found in the 1790 census as Smithtown Plantation, Lincoln County, Maine.
 Litchfield was first organized in 1793 as Smithfield Plantation.
 Litchfield was incorporated in 1795.

 Before white settlers arrived, Abenaki families returned each spring to fishing stations on Cobboseecontee Stream, which was part of an Abenaki trail running on the Kennebec River to Moosehead Lake.

 In 1777, the first permanent settlement in Litchfield was made by Eliphalet Smith and his family.
 Benjamin Hinkley and family joined the settlement two days later.

-The Potter tomb in Litchfield Plains Cemetery in Litchfield, Maine in 2020.

 William Potter settled near Potter's Mill Stream and built the town's first sawmill there in 1789.
 A few years later he built a grist milll.
 The mills were operated by his sons Amos Potter and Jeremiah Potter until about 1870.
 George Webber and Revolutionary War veteran John Brown settled along Upper Pleasant Pond in the 1790s and set up farms still in operation.

+Litchfield had multiple granite quarries, with the largest owned by Robert Hallowell Gardiner.
+It also once had multiple brick kilns and brickyards that utilized the local mineral product of common clay.
+Simeon Goodwin's kiln at Purgatory was the only one still operating in 1895.

+Seasonal camps and cottages had begun to be built on the shores of lakes in Litchfield in the early 1860s.
+In 1861, the residents around Cobbosseecontee Lake were recording the annual ice out date on the lake.
+In 1864, cottages had begun to be built on Pleasant Pond-Cobbosseecontee Stream in Litchfield, and by 1899 there were 25 cottages on the pond and stream.

 Residents established numerous apple orchards in town.
 These included the James A. Chase farm on the Plains Road, and the William and Sarah Springer farm on the Huntington Hill Road.
 By 1878, Frank C. Wyman had installed steam power to run his cider mill on the Upper Pond Road, where he ground 7,000 to 8,000 bushels of apples each year.
 He also operated a canning factory, canning apples, applesauce and corn.
 In 1924, the Agricultural Census of Maine counted 16,876 bearing apple trees in Litchfield.

 In 1925, the Agricultural Census of Maine counted 222 farms in Litchfield covering 20,555 acres.

 On March 1, 1973, the radio station WBLM began broadcasting from Oak Hill in Litchfield, where its antenna was also located.
 It later moved its studio to Auburn and then Portland.

 In 1977, the first Common Ground Country Fair took place at the Litchfield Fairgrounds and drew 10,000 people.
 The following year, the fair drew 20,000 people.
 The fair was held in Litchfield in 1979 and 1980.
 In 1981, the fair had outgrown the Litchfield Fairgrounds and moved to Windsor.

+In 1991, the Blistered Fingers Bluegrass Festival was founded at the Litchfield Fairgrounds.
+It occurs twice annually.